balena-io/balena-cli/doc/cli.markdown

 ## config generate

-Use this command to generate a config.json for a device or application
+Use this command to generate a config.json for a device or application.

+This is interactive by default, but you can do this automatically without interactivity by specifying an option for each question on the command line, if you know the questions that will be asked for the relevant device type.

 Examples: